Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Constructing the Dual Vector Polynomial: Proof of Theorem

-where $\hat{\qv}\in \mathbb{C}^{K \times 1}$ has unconstrained coefficients that satisfy $\hat{\qv}\neq \qv$ and are obtained upon solving unweighted least energy minimization problem. \item Then, we adapt this formulation by using multiple weighting functions to obtain a general expression for $\Mm_{\left(m,n\right)}\left(\rv,\rv_{j}\right)$ and $\fv\left(\rv\right)$. \item Finally, we dedicate the remaining parts of this section to show that the obtained $\fv\left(\rv\right)$ satisfies (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}) and therefore it is a valid dual polynomial. \end{itemize} To start with, we consider solving the following optimization problem based on (\ref{eq: inti for})
+where $\hat{\qv}$ has unconstrained coefficients which obtained by solving unweighted least energy minimization problem. \item Then, we adapt this formulation by using multiple weighting functions to obtain $\Mm_{\left(m,n\right)}\left(\rv,\rv_{j}\right)$ and $\fv\left(\rv\right)$. \item Finally, we dedicate the remaining parts of this section to show that the obtained $\fv\left(\rv\right)$ satisfies (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}). \end{itemize} To start with, consider the following linear systems $\forall \rv_{j} \in \mathcal{R}$